-Let’s have a heart-to-heart discussion about keeping your heart healthy and strong during these trying times.
+Let’s have a heart-to-heart discussion about keeping your heart healthy and strong for years to come.

 As with so many other chronic diseases, we’re missing what’s truly at the heart of the matter – inflammation.
 To find the root causes of heart disease we have to dig deep.
 We have to get into the bloodstream and make sure all of the nutrients the heart needs are present in optimal amounts.
 We also need to remember that the heart doesn’t work alone – the health of supporting organs like the kidneys, liver, and thyroid are vital to the health of the heart.

 Inflammation – not Cholesterol – is at the Heart of the Matter

 Did you know that studies show nearly 75 percent of patients hospitalized for a heart attack did not have high cholesterol?
 And did you know that half of all people with high cholesterol do not have heart disease?

 Statistics like these really bust the cholesterol myth and show why statin drugs are not a miracle cure for heart disease.
 Does this mean we should ignore cholesterol?
 No, but it does mean we need to understand it better and how it relates to inflammation in the body and heart disease, in particular.